camilo-gc/plazamicroservice-plazaComidas/README.md

 - Right-click the test folder and choose Run tests with coverage

-probando v2 github action ci
+prueba 2 github action ci